skadistats/compendium/chapters/01-the-demo-file.md

 Valve uses Google's [Protocol Buffers](https://code.google.com/p/protobuf/) (**protobuf** for short) to store data in demo files.
-You will need a mature, full-featured protobuf library to parse demo files.
+You will need a mature, full-featured protobuf library to parse demo files on your own.
 Implementations exist for Java, Python, Javascript, C, C++, Go, Haskell, and many other languages.

 In a nutshell, protobuf allows developers to define **messages** using predefined **primitive types** like `uint64`, `string`, and `bytes`.
 Coders